-Volunteering in the Lab and on the Site
+Fieldschools, or Volunteering in the Lab and on the Digs

-Several archaeological digs occur in Maine each year and archaeologists are looking for volunteers throughout the summer to help excavate history.
-There is something for everyone when participating in an archaeological dig (ranging from pre-contact to contact period) whether that’s sifting, digging, screening, surveying, documenting and/or labeling, as well as cataloging.
+Many archaeological digs occur in Maine each year.
+Some of them are “field schools” for college classes or other organizations that charge tuition or a fee to participate.
+Some of the digs are suitable for volunteers to work alongside the professional archaeological crew members at minimal cost with informal introduction.
+There is something for everyone when participating in an archaeological dig (ranging from pre-contact to historic archaeology) whether that’s sifting, digging, screening, surveying, documenting and/or labeling.